 Separate from the E-Rate program, which provides similar but ongoing funding, the one-time ECF program makes available $7.1 billion as a part of the American Rescue Plan to address gaps in remote connectivity intensified by the pandemic.

-Using ECF funding, schools and libraries may seek 100% reimbursement for eligible equipment and services intended for the 2021-2022 school year.
-Purchases made between July 1, 2021 and June 30, 2022 must be used to implement connections for locations outside the physical campus and may include3:
+Using ECF funding, schools and libraries may seek 100% reimbursement for eligible equipment and services intended for the 18-month period beginning July 1, 2022 and ending December 31, 2023.
+Purchases made between July 1, 2022 and December 31, 2023 must be used to implement connections for locations outside the physical campus and may include3:

 There is a $400 cap on reimbursement per connected device and a $250 cap on Wi-Fi hotspots.
 The program is limited to one connected device or one Wi-Fi hotspot per student, school staff member or library patron, and does not allow for the purchase of extra devices in case of loss or breakage.

-The FCC and Universal Service Administrative Company (USAC), the independent non-profit that administers the E-Rate program, have outlined an initial 45-day filing window for schools and libraries to seek reimbursement for “prospective” eligible purchase made between July 1, 2021 and June 30, 2022.
+The FCC and Universal Service Administrative Company (USAC), the independent non-profit that administers the E-Rate program, have outlined a third filing window for schools and libraries to seek reimbursement for “prospective” eligible purchase made between July 1, 2022 and December 31, 2023.

 “What remote, connected learning devices will your school or library need in this time period?
 That forms the scope of your application,” said John Harrington, CEO of Funds for Learning, in a May 13 webinar.